-In accordance with Government Auditing Standards, I have also issued my report dated August 27, 2018 on my consideration of the City of Vicksburg, Mississippi's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Vicksburg, Mississippi's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Vicksburg, Mississippi's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, I have also issued my report dated September 13, 2019 on my consideration of the City of Vicksburg, Mississippi's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Vicksburg, Mississippi's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Vicksburg, Mississippi's internal control over financial reporting and compliance.

-Booker T. Camper, Jr., CPA & CGMA
+Booker T. Camper, Jr., CPA & CGMA Memphis, Tennessee September 13, 2019

-Memphis, Tennessee